World War II in the Slovene Lands: Resistance

-On 26 April 1941, several groups formed the Liberation Front of the Slovene Nation, which was the leading resistance force during the war.
-The front was initially a democratic platform.
-With the Dolomiti Declaration, signed in March 1943, the Communists, however, monopolized it.
-It emitted its own radio program called Kričač, the location of which never became known to occupying forces, and they had to confiscate the receivers' antennas from the local population in order to prevent listening to the radio of the Slovene Liberation Front.
+At the end of the war, the Slovene Partisan army, together with the Yugoslav Army and the Soviet Red Army, freed the entire Slovenian ethnic territory.
+The VOS departments under the command of the Communist Party and the Soviet model, after the end of the war, mostly performed post-war extrajudicial killings against civilian and military personnel.
+Up to 600 graves have been evacuated so far throughout Slovenia.

+It broadcast its own radio program called Kričač, never suppressed by occupying forces, leading them to confiscate antennas from the local population.

 Its military arm was the Slovene Partisans.
-The Slovene Partisans retained their specific organizational structure and Slovene language as their commanding language until the last months of World War II, when their language was removed as the commanding language.
+The Slovene Partisans retained their specific organizational structure and Slovene language as their commanding language until the last months, when their language was removed as the commanding language.
 In March 1945, the Slovene Partisan Units were officially merged into the Yugoslav Army.

 At the very beginning, Slovene Partisan forces were relatively small, poorly armed and without any infrastructure, but Spanish Civil War veterans amongst them had some experience with guerrilla methods of fighting the enemy.

 The partisan activities in the Slovene Lands were initially independent of Tito's Partisans in the south.
 In autumn 1942, Tito attempted for the first time to control the Slovene resistance movement.
 The merger of the Slovene Partisans with Tito's forces happened in 1944.

 In December 1943, Franja Partisan Hospital was built in difficult and rugged terrain, deep inside German-occupied Europe, only a few hours from Austria and the central parts of the Third Reich.
 German military activity was frequent in the general region throughout the operation of the hospital.
 It saw continuous improvements until May 1945.